-According to the Court case-file and, in particular, the evidence concerning the posts and qualifications of the applicants which is not actually contradicted by the Commission, whose criticisms concerned the level of responsibility they held, the persons concerned comprised six draughtsmen, three engineers, two physicists, a maintenance worker and a technician.
+- According to the Court case-file and, in particular, to the classification of the posts of the applicants attached to the defence, they comprised 37 technicians, 23 engineers, 18 draughtsmen, 10 heads of team or group, 5 office workers, 1 security agent and 1 welding engineer.
 The posts and qualifications of the applicants, as listed by the Commission, appear comparable, in terms of their nature and level, to those of the actual members of the project team.
-Moreover, the Commission admitted at the hearing of 8 May 2003 that there was no fundamental difference between the members as such of the project team and the applicants, the qualifications and professional experience of both being similar, but that the method of recruitment of staff such as the applicants to 'fill the gaps' was dictated by administrative considerations.

-That similarity of functions is confirmed by the JET establishment plan.
+Moreover, the Commission admitted at the hearing of 8 May 2003 that there was no fundamental difference between the members as such of the project team and the applicants, the qualifications and professional experience of both being similar, but that the method of recruitment of staff such as the applicants to 'fill the gaps' was dictated by administrative considerations. - 122 That similarity of functions is confirmed by the JET establishment plan.
 The JET Function Book for 1997, produced as an example, shows that, in almost all the departments of JET, contract staff are represented, with no distinction being made between them and their colleagues who were members as such of the project team and contract staff occupied posts the title of which was sometimes exactly the same as that of posts occupied by such colleagues.
-It also appears from that establishment plan that in four instances, namely in the 'Finance Service', the 'Quality Assurance Group', the 'Remote Handling Group' and the 'Magnet Systems Group', the person in charge of the team or department was part of the contract staff.

-It is, moreover, common ground that some of the applicants assumed responsibilities within the project team.
+It also appears from that establishment plan that in four instances, namely in the 'Finance Service', the 'Quality Assurance Group', the 'Remote Handling Group' and the 'Magnet Systems Group', the person in charge of the team or department was part of the contract staff. - 123 It is, moreover, common ground that some of the applicants assumed responsibilities within the project team.
 The naming of some of them in the JET establishment plan or in other documents of the Joint Undertaking is additional evidence that the persons concerned were actually part of that team.
-Similarly, the Commission accepted, in some of the annual reports on the progress of JET, that some of the applicants had made scientific contributions.

-The particular case of certain applicants who held technical clerical posts cannot affect the above findings, since the project team does not appear to have been a predefined, permanent and clearly delineated group, as noted above, and the posts held by the applicants had an equivalent within it at any given time during the operation of the JET programme.
+Similarly, the Commission accepted, in some of the annual reports on the progress of JET, that some of the applicants had made scientific contributions. - 124 The particular case of certain applicants who held administrative or technical clerical posts or the isolated case of the welding engineer cannot affect the above findings, since the project team does not appear to have been a predefined, permanent and clearly delineated group, as noted above, and the posts held by the applicants had an equivalent within it at any given time during the operation of the JET programme.
+In the case of the welding engineer which was particularly mentioned at the hearing of 8 May 2003, the Commission did not deny that he was an expert in his field and that the other members of the project team had responsibilities comparable to his.

+125 Moreover, the procedures for recruitment of the applicants were not discernibly different from those used for UKAEA staff and the other members of the Joint Undertaking.
+According to the information given by the Commission in its letter of 19 February 2003, in reply to a written question by the Court of First Instance, both were selected by the JET management and were interviewed by it.
+The only difference lay in the fact that the JET Director appointed the staff made available by the members of the Joint Undertaking whereas the recruitment of contract staff was subject to his approval and the agreement of the Executive Committee of JET.